ayela-emmanuel/SimplePHP/readme.md

     }
 }
 ```
-after creating your controller you register them in `Bootstrap.php`:
+after creating your controller you register them in `index.php`:

 ```php
 <?php